 What is so great about this mat is that it is reversible, meaning you can opt for a more grippy texture for sweatier practices and a smoother texture when getting your yin on.
 The materials used are eco-friendly, polyurethane and natural tree rubber.

-The mat itself is very thin, like the other thin mats on the market so if you need extra cushioning then it is not ideal but it is a great mat to roll out on top of studio mats if you prefer to practice with your own.
+The very thin yoga mat are like the other thin mats on the market so if you need extra cushioning then it is not ideal but it is a great mat to roll out on top of studio mats if you prefer to practice with your own.

 This mat is simple and as an added bonus has an antimicrobial additive that is used to stop mould and mildew build-up on the mat.
 One downside is that this mat is not foldable.